MarketingClient Resources

 • Unique selling point

-• Type of content they offer to their audience
+• The type of content they offer to their audience

 • The social media channels they're using.